compas-dev/compas_fab/_docs/source/pages/examples/rfl.rst

  * `Download it <http://www.coppeliarobotics.com/downloads.html>`_, install it
    and open the RFL scene file contained in this package (``fabrication\robots\rfl\vrep_remote_api\rfl_scene.ttt``).
- * Install as a service using Docker:
+ * Install as a service using Docker (only on Windows 10 and higher):

    * Make sure you have `Docker <https://www.docker.com/>`_ installed.
    * Run the following commands on the command line::